 While learning to make the ragu at home, I found that I could get the same tender ragu meat in just a fraction of the time (my first non-pressure cooker attempt took 2.5 plus hours...).
 After a few attempts, I settled on this easy, yet indulgent Italian classic, my best ragu recipe.

-This Italian Beef Ragu Recipe is…
+This Beef Ragu (or Beef Ragout) Recipe is...

 - The ultimate comfort food

 Life is too short for boring food.
-Get a delicious dish the whole family will love on the table tonight with this my best instant pot ragu!
+Get a delicious dish the whole family will love on the table tonight with my best instant pot ragu!

 What is a meat ragu?